ngocloan202/JavaChatSocketApplication/JavaChatApplication/src/README.md

 # JavaChatSocketApplication

 🚀 How to Run
+### Method 1 ###
+- We can easily launch the application using the JAR file.
+- Follow the path below: JavaChatApplication/src/production/....
+- Click on these two files to launch the Client and Server interfaces.
+- Then, proceed to exchange messages between the Client and Server."

+### Method 2 ###
 1. Set up the server
 Open the FrChatServer.java file.
 Run the that file: The server listens for incoming client connections on a specified port.